BlessingNehohwa/Data-Science-Mini-Real-World-Projects-Python/README.md

 Web scraping is useful if the public website you want to get data from doesn't have an API, or it does but provides only limited access to the data.
 Hence:-
 - I scrapped data from the Zimbabwe Stock Exchange.
-- Scrapped Emails from the same
+- Scrapped Emails from the same.
 - Scrapped images from the same website
 - Scrapped tables from the World population Wikipedia webpage and converted it into a dataframe.
 - Used pandas (pd.read.html) to scrap data from a table @'https://www.zse.co.zw/price-sheet' website.